giantswarm/docs/src/content/tutorials/continuous-deployment/apps/add_appcr.md

     __Note__: We're including `${cluster_name}` in the app name to avoid a problem when two or more clusters in the same organization want to deploy the same app with its default name.

-    Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details on how to create respective configmaps or Secrets.
+    Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details on how to create respective configmaps or secrets.

-3. (optional - if adding configuration) Place configmap and Secrets with values as the `configmap.yaml` and `secret.enc.yaml` files respectively:
+3. (optional - if adding configuration) Place configmap and secrets with values as the `configmap.yaml` and `secret.enc.yaml` files respectively:

     ```nohighlight
     # Use one of the two for respective kind